Dr. Tabri is not accepting Postdoctoral Fellows for the 2020-2021 academic year.

-Dr. Tabri is accepting one or two students to begin the graduate program in Psychology at Carleton University in Fall, 2019.
+Dr. Tabri is accepting one or two students to begin the graduate program in Psychology at Carleton University in Fall, 2020.
 He is interested in graduate students who will enter the Master’s program or the Doctoral program.
-Dr. Tabri’s decision to accept a graduate student is based in part on several criteria including, among other things, reference letters, grades, prior research experience, current research interests, research dissemination, and whether or not the student has applied for funding.
+Dr. Tabri’s decision to accept a graduate student is based in part on several criteria including, among other things, reference letters, grades, prior research experience, current research interests, research dissemination, and whether the student has applied for or is competitive for funding.
 Many of these criteria are part of the application to the graduate program in Psychology at Carleton University.
 For information on the program, please visit: https://carleton.ca/psychology/graduate-studies/

 If you plan to apply or have applied to the graduate program, please send Dr. Tabri a brief introductory email and a copy of your CV.
 After the application deadline, Dr. Tabri will prepare a short list of applicants based on the above criteria and invite a small number of applicants to interview by telephone and/or in person.